Hi, I'm Colin Phillips.

 Very soon thereafter we were able to provide stakeholders with measureable results that were found to be quite repeatable and a process was born; we were able to push the boundaries of archaic foundations on a modern stack that left our customers without delay of purchase and conversion rates reflected our efforts.

-I was lucky enough to become responsible for our next-generation roadmap that saw several iterations and soon will come to life!
+I was lucky enough to become responsible for our next-generation roadmap that saw several iterations and came to life in 2020!

 Here is a list of books I've gone through and would recommend starting with the most recent I've read: